Anti-Azerbaijani resolution diminishes France’s credibility - Nathalie Goulet

-BAKU, Azerbaijan, November 30.
-The Anti-Azerbaijani resolution adopted by the French National Assembly diminishes France’s credibility, Nathalie Goulet, Senator of France, told Trend November 30.
+BAKU, Azerbaijan, December 1.
+The Anti-Azerbaijani resolution adopted by the French National Assembly diminishes France’s credibility, Nathalie Goulet, Senator of France, told Trend.

 She was the only one among 296 members to vote against this resolution at the Senate.